Eliott Mourier, you are a Data compliance manager, how do you support companies today?

 Once the data has been qualified, the teams can begin the calculation and aggregation work to bring out the relevant indicators needed for production, publication and decision-making.

-To implement this set of tools, multiple technical skills are required: From Data Governance, through Data Preparation, Data Store, Data Calculation or Data Vizualization that must be combined with functional and business skills.
-Skills that we must continue to acquire to become a key player in CSR issues.
+To implement all this, you need a wide range of technical skills: From Data Governance, to Data Preparation, Data Store, Data Calculation and Data Vizualization, you need to combine these with functional and business skills.
+Skills that we must continue to acquire if we are to become a key player in the field of CSR.

 Beyond reporting, we notice that companies now want to anticipate, predict and plan their impacts on the climate.